Enhancement of gantt chart - consider estimated effort if no due date is set

 Automated display of the dependencies in schedule (Gant view) would allow qui efficient management workload gain - no more need to update all dates, only the end date of the driving task.

-Updated by Sven Seeberg 11 months ago
+Updated by Sven Seeberg about 1 year ago

 We're also missing such a feature.
 It is very tedious work to touch the start and end dates of all follow up issues if one is being delayed or a new issue has been added.
 On the other hand a Gantt is really helpful to get an overview.